emnilr/BankApp/README.md

 # BankApp
-**BankApp** is a web application developed using **Spring Boot** for the backend and **HTML, CSS, and JavaScript** for the frontend.
+BankApp is a web application developed using Spring Boot for the backend and HTML, CSS, and JavaScript for the frontend.
-The app simulates a banking platform where different types of users; **clients**, **employees**, and **administrators**, interact with the system based on their roles and permissions.
+The app simulates a banking platform where different types of users; clients, employees, and administrators, interact with the system based on their roles and permissions.

-The project includes features such as user management, transactions, bank account operations, and access control using **JWT (JSON Web Tokens)**.
+The project includes features such as user management, transactions, bank account operations, and access control using JWT.
 It is structured using clean architecture principles, REST APIs, security best practices, and JPA inheritance, providing a friendly and functional interface for each user type.

 Here are some of my first rough drafts of how I wanted to structure the project: